I've always been fascinated by music.

 Having said all that, I remember being astonished by the absence of surface noise and the huge increase in dynamic range when I first listened to a CD.
 It was a recording of an album I thought I knew, by Peter Gabriel.
 Even though it was back at the beginning of the 1980s, I can still remember my single-word reaction when it started to play:

-As things stand, I still buy my music on CDs.
-I'm not a fan of digital file compression when it comes to music, and I find low bitrate mp3 files painful to listen to (particularly if cymbals are involved - ugh. nasty) so I don't really do the downloads thing unless I can get a CD of the same album at the same time, or unless there is absolutely no other way of getting the particular piece of music I'm looking for.
+As things stand, I'm not ready to move away from the CD format.
+I'm not a fan of digital file compression when it comes to music, and I find low bitrate mp3 files painful to listen to (particularly if cymbals are involved - ugh.
+Nasty.)
+I don't really do the downloads thing unless there is absolutely no other way of getting the particular piece of music I'm looking for, or I can get a CD of the same album at the same time.

-I wouldn't class myself as an audio geek - I don't have the income to support that and I only refresh my audio system about once every twenty years.
-But I do have a 7.1 surround system that I put together about fifteen years ago.
-I like hearing music that's as clear as I can get it, and I spent a long time going round different shops listening to a variety of systems.
-In the end about half my planned budget went on the speakers: a pair of B&W DM 602 series 2s for the left and right channels, 601s for the surround channels, a CC6 for the centre and a Paradigm PDR10 for the sub.
+I wouldn't class myself as an audiophile, but I do like to hear the music I'm listening to properly.
+The key to any system is the speakers, and I spent a long time auditioning different brands connected to amps in all shapes and sizes before I picked the setup that I've got now: a pair of B&W DM 602 series 2s for the left and right channels, 601s for the surround channels, a CC6 for the centre and a Paradigm PDR10 for the sub.
 The resulting sound is so good that unless something unexpected happens to them, I don't think I will ever need to upgrade them.

 And I enjoyed each gig immensely.